sethiaarun/semantic-kernel-example-ChatGPT-Plugin/README.md

 `curl --request POST http://localhost:<<port>>/skills/math -H "Content-Type: application/json" -d "{\"prompt\":\"square root of 144?\"}"`

+## Planner

+The [Orchestrator](./plugins/OrchestratorPlugin/OrchestratorPlugin.py) orchestrated all of the functions on behalf of the user.
+This, however, is not a scalable solution because it would require the app developer to predict all possible requests that the user could make.
+So instead, we can use [planner](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/?tabs=Csharp) to automatically orchestrate functions on the fly using a planner.

+You can read more about the [planner](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/?tabs=Csharp) and [when to use](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/?tabs=Csharp#when-to-use-planner).

+The [client application](./planner_client_app.py) has an example code using `SequentialPlanner`, in this example, we are importing the plugin using locally (:information: not remotely by importing plugin from manifest URL,I did not find API for Python similar to C# `kernel.ImportChatGptPluginSkillFromUrlAsync`)

+You can run this application from VSCode using "Run & Debug" or from the terminal (`pip install requirements.txt` and Append the root directory of the project to PYTHONPATH).

 ## Deploy

 You can deploy Semantic Kernel to Azure using Azure functions by following steps [listed here.](https://devblogs.microsoft.com/semantic-kernel/how-to-deploy-semantic-kernel-to-azure-in-minutes/)